g0401828t/MixerUNet/README.md

-# TransUnet_depthEstimation
+# MixerUNet from TransUNet (Monocular Depth Estimation)
-Using TransUnet for depth estimation with kitti dataset and Comparing ViT with MLP-Mixer
+Using TransUnet for depth estimation with kitti dataset and Comparing ViT (TransUNet) with MLP-Mixer (MixerUNet).

 > Code is quite messy, will update ASAP